 - Short pre-recorded video: Excellent for training using screen captures and slideshows

-3. Keep meetings to a minimal and predictable
+3. Keep meetings to a minimum and make them predictable

-When most people think of businesses, what likely comes to mind are office team meetings.
+When most people think of businesses, what likely comes to mind are office team meetings and taking time to prepare for them.
 And while this has been the norm for decades, it's quickly changing.

 So why do we still use them?
 None of this is to say that meetings have no purpose—but there is a specific time and place for them.

 So say goodbye to Monday morning meetings.
-Instead, focus on scheduling meetings as the need arises.
+Instead, schedule meetings as the need arises to boost team productivity and minimize unnecessary distractions.
 This way, your team can hone in on their projects without unnecessary interruptions.